 Develop an in-depth understanding of autism spectrum disorders and a broad understanding of the principles and procedures of applied behavior analysis.

-The Master of Education in Applied Behavior Analysis was developed as an option for students interested in completing the requirements to sit for the Board Certified Behavior Analyst (BCBA) exam in an accelerated format.
+The Master of Education in Applied Behavior Analysis (ABA) was developed as an option for students interested in completing the requirements to sit for the Board Certified Behavior Analyst (BCBA) exam in an accelerated format.
 The program is a 36-credit degree that includes required core academic courses and an intensive practicum, which combined meet the requirements to sit for the BCBA exam.
 Elective courses span the the areas of special education, autism, and organizational behavior management.